logan-hughes/logan-hughes.github.io/docs/econ-paper.md

 permalink: /projects/econpaper
 ---

-This paper was developed for an independent study course.
-It evaluates whether economists optimizing modal split for Canadian urban transportation should consider general equilibrium approaches.
+This paper was developed for an independent study course during my bachelor's degree at UNB Saint John.
+It reviews literature on modelling the externalities of urban transportation modes, and considers whether these are adequate models for the Canadian urban transportation context.

 <a href="/assets/urbantransport_GE_models_canada.pdf" download class="download-btn">⬇ Download PDF</a>